Jahnosch/GenePS/README.md

 [+] eef_all_proteins_of_proteom_test, I, 9158949, 9171695                PASSED

-For all passed and filtered Predictions, a fasta-file as wel as a gff-file will be generated saved to a newly created "Prediction"-folder within the original output directory.
+For all passed and filtered Predictions of a gene family, a fasta-file as wel as a gff-file will be generated and saved to a newly created "Prediction"-folder within the original output directory.